lamps-wg/draft-composite-sigs/draft-ietf-lamps-pq-composite-sigs.md

 ~~~
 {: artwork-name="RFC5958-OneAsymmetricKey-asn.1-structure" title="OneAsymmetricKey as defined in [RFC5958]"}

 When a composite private key is conveyed inside a `OneAsymmetricKey` structure (version 1 of which is also known as PrivateKeyInfo) [RFC5958], the `privateKeyAlgorithm` field SHALL be set to the corresponding composite algorithm identifier defined according to {{sec-alg-ids}} and its parameters field MUST be absent.
-The `privateKey` field SHALL contain the OCTET STRING reperesentation of the serialized composite private key as per {{sec-serialize-privkey}}.
+The `privateKey` field SHALL contain the OCTET STRING representation of the serialized composite private key as per {{sec-serialize-privkey}}.
 The `publicKey` field remains OPTIONAL.
 If the `publicKey` field is present, it MUST be a composite public key as per {{sec-serialize-pubkey}}.

 Some applications might need to reconstruct the `SubjectPublicKeyInfo` or `OneAsymmetricKey` objects corresponding to each component key individually, for example if this is required for invoking the underlying primitive. {{sec-alg-ids}} provides the necessary mapping between composite and their component algorithms for doing this reconstruction.